nithinshiriya/netdocument/README.md

 NetDocument Get Cabinet example

-Get Cabinet implemention can be found in below path:
+# Get Cabinet implemention can be found in below path:
 NetDocument\wwwroot\js\site.js

+# For the the html file:
+NetDocument\Views\Home\index.cshtml